Spring Batch With MongoDB Example

 import org.springframework.data.mongodb.core.MongoTemplate;

-import com.example.domain.User;
+import com.example.entity.User;

 import com.example.listener.JobCompletionNotificationListener;